ibm-cloud-docs/image-templates/create-standard-image.md

 With image templates, you can replicate various configuration options for {{site.data.keyword.virtualmachinesshort}}.
 {:shortdesc}

-At any point during the life of a virtual server, you can create an image template of a device and use it to quickly replicate portions of its configuration in another virtual server.
-Image templates can be taken of any virtual server, regardless of its operating system.Then, the image template can be used to create another virtual server.
+At any point during the life of a virtual server, you can create an image template.
+Then, you can use it to quickly replicate portions of its configuration in another virtual server.
+You can create image templates from any virtual server, regardless of its operating system.
+When your image template is complete, you can use it to create another virtual server.

 Complete the following steps to create an image template of a virtual server.